zlogic/mendix-docs/content/en/docs/deployment/private-cloud/secret-store-credentials.md

     --set syncSecret.enabled=true
     ```

-3. Install and enable the [Google Secret Manager Provider for Secret Store CSI Driver](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp?tab=readme-ov-file#install) by doing the following steps (this only needs to be done once per cluster):
+3. Install and enable the [Google Secret Manager Provider for Secret Store CSI Driver](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp?tab=readme-ov-file#install) using the following steps (this only needs to be done once per cluster):

-    1. Clone or download a copy of the [secrets-store-csi-driver-provider-gcp](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp) repository, for example:
+    1. Clone or download a copy of the [secrets-store-csi-driver-provider-gcp](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp) repository.

     2. Navigate to the root folder of the local `secrets-store-csi-driver-provider-gcp` copy.
     3. Run the following command to install the provider using Helm:

         ```shell
         helm upgrade --install secrets-store-csi-driver-provider-gcp charts/secrets-store-csi-driver-provider-gcp
         ```

-4. Get the Google Cloud account _Project Number_ and _Project ID_ from the Google Cloud welcome page, or using the `gcloud projects list` command.
+4. Get the Google Cloud account **Project Number** and **Project ID** from the Google Cloud welcome page, or using the `gcloud projects list` command.

 5. Create an app with the secret store enabled.

     If you are using connected mode, secret stores are enabled automatically if the **Enable Secrets Store** option is activated for the namespace where you create the app.
 For a standalone app, you must set the value of the setting `allowOverrideSecretsWithSecretStoreCSIDriver` to `true` in the Mendix app CRD.

     The following yaml shows an example Mendix app CRD: